ascopes/protobuf-maven-plugin/protobuf-maven-plugin/src/site/markdown/index.md

   ...
 </plugin>
 ```

-Each `binaryPathPlugin` can take an optional `options` parameter which will
-be passed as an option to the plugin if specified.

 You can also mark these plugins as being optional by setting `<optional>true</optional>` on the
 individual plugin objects.
 This will prevent the Maven plugin from failing the build if the `protoc` plugin